-Any kind of food which contains natural sugars can be turned into vinegar.
+Any food which contains natural sugars can be turned into vinegar.
 Yeast helps in fermenting the sugars into alcohol and a typical kind of bacteria converts the alcohol into vinegar.
 What remains after the second fermentation is the weak acetic acid in vinegar.
 This acid has the original flavors of the food used before fermentation, like apples and grapes.
-The tart taste which vinegar possesses comes from the presence of acetic acid.
-As mentioned earlier, vinegar can be prepared from various foods that help add their original tastes to the end product.
-In addition, vinegar ingredients also has herbs, spices, and fruits to enhance the flavors.

 Different Types of Vinegar

-For healthy and light cooking style, vinegar is a great option.
-The tangy flavor it provides helps you reduce your intake of salt in foods.
-While adding vinegar to your diet and dishes, you also cut down the extra fat in any recipe because you won't find the need to add cream, butter, or oil.
-There are many distinct flavors of vinegar, ranging from mild to bold, so try them one by one to see which tastes better with your style of cooking.
+For a healthy and light cooking style, vinegar is a great option.
+It's tangy flavor helps you reduce your salt intake.
+By adding vinegar to your diet, you cut down the extra fat in any recipe as you won't need to add cream, butter or oil.
+It comes in distinct flavours, ranging from mild to bold, try them to see which tastes better with your style of cooking.

-Ingredients in vinegar, particularly wine, is always made from red or white wine.
 Most popular in Mediterranean countries and Central Europe, wine vinegar comes in different range of quality.
 For more refined sort of wine vinegar needs to be matured in wood for about 2 years.
 This process also gives it a mellow flavor.
 It has low acidity levels than white or cider vinegar.
-There are other wine vinegar, more expensive than the regular ones found in the supermarkets.

 Now that you have an idea about the wide variety of vinegar available around the world, you too can use certain kinds of vinegar in your cooking.
 The different flavors found in vinegar will help make your dishes livelier, healthier, and more delicious.